Rio Grande Rise

 The Rio Grande Rise, also called the Rio Grande Elevation or Bromley Plateau, is an aseismic ocean ridge in the southern Atlantic Ocean off the coast of Brazil.
 Together with the Walvis Ridge off Africa, the Rio Grande Rise forms a V-shaped structure of mirrored hotspot tracks or seamount chains across the northern South Atlantic.

 In 2013, Brazilian scientists announced that they found granite boulders on the Rio Grande Rise and speculated that it could be the remains of a submerged continent, which they called the "Brazilian Atlantis".
 Other researchers, however, noted that such boulders can end-up on the ocean floor by less speculative means.

+Brazil proposes the area as part of its continental shelf since December 2018, but it has yet to be approved by the Commission on the Limits of the Continental Shelf.
+It is far beyond the country's exclusive economic zone and would thus be part of its extended continental shelf.